Kindergarten at Children's Garden

 Students will be able to discover and explore through hands on learning, problem solving, predicting, questioning, and risk taking in both small and large group settings.

-Our five half-day Kindergarten program takes place Monday through Friday and is available for students whose parents have chosen to keep their child in a small group setting.
+Our full-day Kindergarten program takes place Monday through Friday and is available for students whose parents have chosen to keep their child in a small group setting.
 This environment is recommended to either prepare students for future private school enrollment or to continue on in the public school system.
-Students enrolled in this program will experience all aspects of the learning curriculum including assemblies, field trips and drama plays.
+Students enrolled in this program will experience all aspects of the learning curriculum including assemblies, field trips, and drama plays.

 Although we have a wide and varied curriculum for your children to enjoy, the primary focus of the kindergarten program at Children’s Garden is to teach children to read, write and gain basic math skills.

 We traditionally refer to kindergarten children as Junior or Senior kindergarten students.
 This may reflect their chronological age, but it is not always a true representation of their level of learning.
 At Children’s Garden Nursery School we refer to kindergarten as a two year program that meets each child’s needs as they progress independently throughout the various stages of learning.

 No matter if this is your child’s first or second year of kindergarten, we start with thorough assessments.

 Are they already reading?
 If so, at what level?